-Transpower Electricity Lines Service charges have increased by \$0.9m or 1.8%.
-This reflects the annual inflation uplift.
+Transpower Electricity Lines Service charges have increased by \$7.9m or 15.6%.
+This is the first year of Transpower's IPP which also reflects the increase in costs since the last revenue review.

 7.1.3 Pass-through costs